agriculture-capstone/agritrader/README.md

 ## Development
 ### Setting up your Development Environment
-Follow steps found in the [React Native documentation](https://facebook.github.io/react-native/docs/getting-started.html) for installing dependencies and setting up the mobile development environment (ie. the Android SDK and build tools).
+Follow steps found in the `Building Projects with Native Code` tab in the [React Native documentation for Getting Started](https://facebook.github.io/react-native/docs/getting-started.html) for installing dependencies and setting up the mobile development environment (ie. the Android SDK and build tools).

+### Setting up your Device
+To try running the code on a device, follow the steps found in the [React Native documentation for Running your app on a Device](https://facebook.github.io/react-native/docs/running-on-device.html).

+#### Common Issues
+- Make sure your `JAVA_HOME` and `ANDROID_HOME` are set in your environment variables.
+- Make sure the `adb` command is available from your terminal.
+You might have to add the sdk platform tools directory to your path in your environment variables (the platform tools directory can be found in `D:\Users\<your username>\AppData\Local\Android\sdk\platform-tools`)
+- When trying to run the application on your device, make sure your phone is connected.
+Try running `adb devices` to make sure your phone can be detected.

 ### Running the Application
 Follow these steps to run the application once your development environment has been set up.